Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/AutomaticUpdating.md

 This plugin supports automatic updating with the *[Plugin Updater](https://github.com/Maaack/Godot-Plugin-Updater)*. *Plugin Updater* is installed in `/addons/` alongside this plugin, and must also be enabled in the **Project > Project Settings > Plugins** tab to function.

 > [!NOTE]
-> The input prompts installer depends on the Plugin Updater being installed in the same project.
-The Plugin Updater does *not* need to be enabled for the input prompts installer to function.
+> The input prompts installer depends on *Plugin Updater* being installed in the same project. *Plugin Updater* does *not* need to be enabled for the input prompts installer to function.

 ## Starting an Update

 > [!IMPORTANT]
-> Save the state of the project, and close all open scenes and scripts.
+> Save and backup the state of the project.
+Close all scenes and scripts in the editor before updating them.

 If an update is available, then the option to update will be listed at **Project > Tools > Update Plugins... > Maaack's Game Template to v...**.